Is Life Insurance Worth It? Understanding Pros & Cons

 • People who want to ensure their family’s financial safety but have a budget

-• Individuals who want to set the term length of their coverage
+• Those who want to set the term length of their coverage

 Not for:

-• Individuals who want to use a life insurance policy for investing or estate planning
+• People who want to use a life insurance policy for investing or estate planning

-• Potential buyers with a high income who want guaranteed lifetime coverage
+• High-income earners who want guaranteed lifetime coverage

 Term life insurance is straightforward and affordable, making it an excellent option for most people.
 It provides coverage for the length of the policy, so you’ll be covered if you die at any time during the term.
 Once your term has ended, you can purchase a new policy.

-In some cases, insurers will allow you to convert your term life insurance policy to a permanent life insurance policy if needed.
+Sometimes, insurers allow converting a term life insurance policy to a permanent policy if needed.

 Who Should Buy Permanent Life Insurance

-Permanent life insurance, which includes whole life and universal life insurance, offers coverage for your entire lifetime as long as you continue to pay premiums.
-Unlike term life insurance, permanent life insurance policies often come with a cash value component, which can act as an additional savings vehicle.
+Permanent life insurance, which includes whole life and universal life insurance, provides coverage for your entire lifetime as long as you continue to pay premiums.
+Unlike term life, permanent life insurance policies often have a cash value component, which can be an additional savings vehicle.

 Permanent Life Insurance